Learning from Discriminatory Training Data: Evaluation on real-world datasets

-\textbf{Results.} We report the mean and standard deviation of accuracy and the disparities in Figure \ref{fig:grid}.
-For German Credit data, the OIM achieves the lowest demographic disparity and the highest accuracy (the right panels of Figure~\ref{fig:grid}).
-For the COMPAS data it also achieves the top accuracy, while yielding medium demographic disparity.
-The method that achieves much lower demographic disparity than the OIM directly constrains disparate impact at the expense of drastically lower accuracy (see ''Zafar'' in the top left panel of Figure \ref{fig:grid}).
-The OIM also performs well in terms of positive predictive disparity and false positive disparity (the four bottom panels in Figure \ref{fig:grid}).
-Overall, ``Zafar EF'' yields comparable results to the OIM in the COMPAS dataset, but it performs poorly in the German Credit dataset.
+For the German Credit data, the OIM achieves the lowest demographic disparity and the highest accuracy (right panels of Figure~\ref{fig:grid}).
+For the COMPAS data on one protected attribute it also achieves the top accuracy, while yielding medium demographic disparity.
+The method that achieves much lower demographic disparity than the OIM directly constrains disparate impact at the expense of drastically lower accuracy and higher other disparities (''Zafar'' in the top left panel of Figure \ref{fig:grid}).
+The OIM also performs well in terms of false positive disparity and has medium performance for positive predictive disparity (four bottom panels in Figure \ref{fig:grid}).